daniel-raad/myLeetCode/README.md

 problem 427: path sum III - found this difficult, not very comfortable with trees at the moment

 problem 1: two sum - interesting information about use of hashmaps

+problem 155: min stack - again, more interesting use of hasing to provide constant time solutions